tycloud97/resident-management/README.md

 ## Frontend

-Implemented with React + TypeScript + Vite + Tailwind and React Query.
-The frontend supports RESTful API integration and a built‑in mock mode to run without backend.
+The frontend is built with React, TypeScript, Vite, TailwindCSS and React Query.
+It supports RESTful API integration and also includes a mock mode that can run without a backend.

 Public pages (no login required):

-- `/dashboard` – Bảng điều khiển (thống kê tổng quan)
+- `/dashboard` – Overall dashboard and statistics
-- `/complaints` – Danh sách phản ánh
+- `/complaints` – Public complaints list
-- `/complaints/new` – Gửi phản ánh (hỗ trợ ẩn danh)
+- `/complaints/new` – Submit a complaint (supports anonymous complaints)
-- `/complaints/:id` – Chi tiết phản ánh + bình luận
+- `/complaints/:id` – Complaint detail and comments

 Management pages (login required):

+- `/manage/dashboard`
+- `/manage/residents`
+- `/manage/complaints`
-- `/manage/dashboard`, `/manage/residents`, `/manage/complaints`, `/manage/residents/:id`
+- `/manage/residents/:id`

 Quick start: